Tech-at-DU/React-Redux-Todo-Tutorial/6-filtering-and-sorting.md

 - ✅ Filters the to-do list based on the selected option.
 - ✅ Updates the list instantly when the filter changes.

-**📌 AI Debugging Prompt:** “Why do tasks disappear when selecting a filter?”
+**☝️Note!** A little more work needs to be done before this change will function.

 ---

 ## 5️⃣ Update `App.js` to Include Filters

-Finally, let’s import FilterControls.js into App.js.
+Finally, let’s import `FilterControls.js` into `App.js`.

 ### Step 5: Modify `App.js` to Include Filters